Tanvir19026/ride-share/README.md

+This is a ride share website.

+people can buy ticket for bus,bike and train from here.

+This is totally online ticket selling service

-this is a ride share website.this is my first ridesharing website ..i did my best for done this assignment ,but i cant.
+This is my first ridesharing website .

+I did my best for done this project

-in this website i used googlemap,privateRouting,firebaseAuthentication and many other things ..i hope it will give me inspire for working hard in future.thnq
+In this website i used googlemap,privateRouting,firebaseAuthentication and many other things.

 live link :https://city-rider-4e5ce.firebaseapp.com/